Skip to content

 • Ask for a feature that needs persistence (“save form submissions somewhere I can see them”) and Genesis shows a card: “This needs a backend… want me to provision a dedicated cloud?” — answer Yes and it handles it (you’ll be pointed to the plan picker if you haven’t subscribed yet).

-• Use the [estage-dedicated:] tag directly — same logic: with an active subscription it auto-provisions a Starter cloud; otherwise it points you to the Cloud tab to pick a plan.
+• Just describe the backend feature directly — same logic: with an active subscription it auto-provisions a Starter cloud; otherwise it points you to the Cloud tab to pick a plan.

 Provisioning takes a few minutes; then re-send your feature request.